git-moss/DrivenByMossWiki/Open-Sound-Control-(OSC).md

 2. Adjust the IP-addresses and ports of your computer and the client device you want to use.

 The ZIP file has a folder _resources/OSC_ which contains example files for Cycling 74s Max, TouchOSC and Open Stage Control.
+Note: The templates require the setting "resolution" to be set to low.

 ## The following OSC messages are sent from the script